When Emotions Are Leading Your Decisions – A Letter to My Son in Prison

 You were created to thrive–with God making the way before you–wherever you end up.
 Even where your life is now.
 This is a temporary place.
 How did you get here again?
 I’m asking you to brave up and find out why so this is the last time.
 You were created to thrive.

-When we have the bravery to walk into our story and own it, we get to write the ending.
-When we don’t own our stories of failure, setbacks and hurt–they own us.
+When we have the bravery to walk into your story and own it, you get to write the ending.
+When you don’t own your stories of failure, setbacks and hurt–they own you.

 We are emotional beings, and when something hard happens to us, emotion drives.